Notker the Stammerer: Others

 Notker completed the Breviarium Regum Francorum ("Breviary of the Frankish Kings") begun by Erchanbert.
+A Latin key explaining significative letters (performance instructions in some Gregorian chant) is attributed to Notker, though it is sometimes erroneously ascribed to Notker Labeo.

 Legacy

-Scholars vary on evaluating Notker's main legacy; the priest Alban Butler asserted that his sequences were his most important achievement, while the historian Rosamond McKitterick states that he is best remembered for the Gesta Caroli Magni.
+Scholars vary on evaluating Notker's main legacy; the priest Alban Butler asserted that his sequences were his most important achievement, while the historian Rosamond McKitterick states that he is best remembered for the Gesta Karoli Magni.
 Notker and Solomon II were the most important writers educated at Saint Gall, and Notker was among the both leading literary scribes and scholars of his time.
 He was the namesake of the later scholars Notker Physicus and Notker Labeo, who are referred to as "Notker II" and "Notker III" respectively.

 On Notker's canonization status, the English cleric John Donne noted that "he is a private Saint, for a few Parishes".
-According to the 16th century historian Henricus Canisius, Notker' Sainthood was granted by Leo X in 1512 for Saint Gall and nearby churches, and in 1513 for the Diocese of Constance.
+According to the 16th-century historian Henricus Canisius, Notker' Sainthood was granted by Leo X in 1512 for Saint Gall and nearby churches, and in 1513 for the Diocese of Constance.
+The Catholic Encyclopedia interprets Leo's action as beatification.
 In Saint Gall and other churches he is commemorated annually on 6 April.
 Notker was never formally canonized.